 Guildford is a town in Surrey, in South East England, and with its proximity to London, excellent train links, and location next to the Surrey Hills, it makes a great base for walks.

 Whether you are a serious hiker, or just want something light and easy, Guildford will have it.
 From a gentle stroll along the River Wey, to big hill climbs with fantastic views.
 You can make your walk all about woodland, or mix it up for some variety.

-All of the walks on this list start from Guildford, so you can just hop on a train to Guildford station and away you go.
-If you want to explore other walks in Surrey Hills, you can read about the best Surrey Hills walks here.
+All of the walks on this list start from Guildford itself, so you can just hop on a train to Guildford station and away you go.
+If you want to explore other walks nearby, you can read about the best walks in Surrey here.
 Some of the walks on this list from Guildford will be on there, plus lots of others.

 1) Guildford to Newlands Corner and St Martha’s Hill – The one with the best views

 Start/Finish: Guildford Distance: 11 miles Time: 4 hours Difficulty: Medium Type: Circular